thumbnail image

 Clinical Research Assistant: PARTO

-Jade recieved her BS in Physiology and Medical Sciences student at UA in 2024 where she also minored in Spanish and Biochemistry.
+Jade recieved her BS in Physiology and Medical Sciences at UA in 2024 where she also minored in Spanish and Biochemistry.
 She has been working with the PARTO study since her senior year and is continuing on as a full time staff research assistant.
 In the future, she plans work towards her goal of becoming a Physician Assistant.
 Jade has a strong passion for maternal-fetal medicine and is confident she will continue working in this field for the duration of her career.
 Jade enjoys spending time with family and friends, cooking, traveling, creating art, and taking care of her many plants.
 She is eager to share her interest in reproductive health with collaborators and the Tucson community.

 broken image